TarekDib03/Rice-Business-Analytics-Capstone-Market-Value-Housing-Units/README.md

-As expected, from the scatterplot above, the higher the monthly motgage payment, the higher the market values of the housing units.
-Though this is true, however, for the purpose of our study, monthly mortgage payments will not add any information to predict the current market value (price) of the housing units.
+As expected, from the scatterplot above, the higher the monthly mortgage payment, the higher the market values of the housing units.
+Though this is true, however, for our study, monthly mortgage payments will not add any information to predict the current market value (price) of the housing units.
 Thus, these variables will not be included in the regression model.

 ```python